DallanQ/splendor/Manual.md

 The player who acquires this noble's tile gains 3 prestige points.
 If a player has enough development cards to amass 3 blue bonuses, 3 green bonuses, and 3 white bonuses, then that player automatically receives a visit from that noble.

->images of 3 cards with green emeralds in the upper right corner, 3 cards with blue sapphires in the upper right corner, and 3 cards with white diamonds in the upper right corner, with an equal sign pointing to the same numbers of green, blue, and white bonuses on a noble card with 3 prestige points showing in the top left corner.
+>Images of 3 cards with green emeralds in the upper right corner, 3 cards with blue sapphires in the upper right corner, and 3 cards with white diamonds in the upper right corner, with an equal sign pointing to the same numbers of green, blue, and white bonuses on a noble card with 3 prestige points showing in the top left corner.

 ## GAME RULES (page 3)

 The youngest player begins.
 Play then proceeds clockwise.
 On their turn, a player must choose to perform only one of the following four actions.
 - Take 3 gem tokens of different colors.
 - Take 2 gem tokens of the same color.
   This action is only possible if there are at least 4 tokens of the